danbu26/MICB_305/README.md

 - Send whole datasets before breaking up to Arvil for running PICRUST2
 - Fix the graph for present-ready
 - Redo alpha diversity in R for present-ready

 ## Nov 27 - meeting
 - discussion for the presentation
 - suggestions for the presentation
 - final results discussion

+## Nov 28 - notes
+- emphasize why we study (why are we interested) in the findings
+- title for each slide should be a main takeaway
+- for manuscript figures and table:
+  - fig 1: alpha and beta diversity
+  - fig 2: core microbiome
+  - fig 3: PICRUST with three sub panels (abc)
+  - table 1: indicator taxa